 How to find a recruiter to help you with your job search

 Every week, job seekers ask me how to find a recruiter to help them with their job searches.
-It sounds like a simple and straightforward request, but it is actually a complicated one because of how recruiting works, at least in the United States.
+It sounds like a simple request, but it is actually a complicated one because of how recruiting works, at least in the United States.

 To find out how recruiters help job seekers in 2024, I interviewed recruiters and promised them anonymity so that they would be comfortable being 100% candid.
 These suggestions are based on their responses.